Music of China: Early history

 In ancient China the social status of musicians was much lower than that of painters, though music was seen as central to the harmony and longevity of the state.
 Almost every emperor took folk songs seriously, sending officers to collect songs to record the popular culture.
 One of the Confucianist Classics, The Classic of Poetry, contained many folk songs dating from 800 BC to about 400 BC.

-Qin to Qing dynasty
+Imperial China

 The Imperial Music Bureau, first established in the Qin dynasty (221–207 BC), was greatly expanded under the emperor Han Wudi (140–87 BC) and charged with supervising court music and military music and determining what folk music would be officially recognized.
 In subsequent dynasties, the development of Chinese music was influenced by the musical traditions of Central Asia which also introduced elements of Indian music.
 Instruments of Central Asian origin such as pipa were adopted in China, the Indian Heptatonic scale was introduced in the 6th century by a musician from Kucha named Sujiva, although the heptatonic scale was later abandoned.